 Once you launch your portal, remember that websites are organic entities – they must be fed to remain relevant and to increase your chances of rising to the top of various search engines.
 Make sure your web master optimizes your metadata – better yet, learn how to do the same as you add new content.

 Share on Social Media

-Social media is a powerful brand builder – statistics show its users are more likely to buy from the businesses they follow than from those they don’t.
-Determine where your audience gathers based on their interests and relationships, and become an active player in that online hub.
+Social media is a powerful brand builder.
+Statistics show its users are more likely to buy from the businesses they follow than from those they don’t.
+Determine which social media platforms are most popular with your buyers based on their interests and relationships, and become an active player on that online hub.

 Start with one social media network, scan for problems you can solve, then post meaningful advice.
 The first step is to earn trust – never overtly oversell.
 Share original content by linking back to your website whenever you can, but also promote access to relevant online resources that you find useful and engaging.

-So there you have it: effective eMarketing in three easy steps.
-Depending on where you are in your brand-building, roll these out in concurrently or focus on one.
+So there you have it: effective inbound marketing in three easy steps.
+Depending on where you are in your small business brand building, roll these tactics out concurrently or focus on one at a time.